David Davies, 1st Baron Davies

 David Davies, 1st Baron Davies (11 May 1880 - 16 June 1944) was a Welsh Liberal Party politician and public benefactor who was MP for Montgomeryshire from 1906 to 1929.
-He was a grandson of the great Welsh industrialist David Davies.
+He was a grandson of the Welsh industrialist David Davies.
 As a philanthropist, he established the King Edward VII Welsh National Memorial Association to combat tuberculosis in Wales, as well as the Wilson Chair of International Politics at the University College of Wales, Aberystwyth.

 Early life and education

 Davies was born in Llandinam, Montgomeryshire, the first child of Edward Davies and May Jones.
 His father was the only son of David Davies, often known as David Davies Llandinam, who was the greatest Welsh industrialist of the Victorian era, having made his fortune in the coal mines.

 He was educated at Merchiston Castle School and King's College, Cambridge, graduating in 1903.
 His family's wealth allowed the young Davies to travel extensively to exotic locations, where he enjoyed game hunting.
 He visited Africa, Asia and the United States, including Alaska.
 His two younger sisters, Gwendoline and Margaret, became renowned patrons of the arts.